nikitamoghe/nikitamoghe.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at CDT in NLP, School of Informatics, University of Edinburgh advised by Dr. Alexandra Birch and Prof. Mark Steedman.
+I am a final-year PhD student at CDT in NLP, School of Informatics, University of Edinburgh advised by Dr. Alexandra Birch and Prof. Mark Steedman.
+I am awaiting my viva.
 My research interests lie in the field of Natural Language Processing.
-I am associated with the STATMT group.
-I will be exploring the area of multilingual dialogue systems.
+I broadly work on dialogue, multilinguality, and evaluation.
+My recent works look at personalisation and MT evaluation abilities of LLMs while I am currently exploring development of domain-specific LLMs.

 Previously, I completed MS (by Research) from Indian Institute of Technology Madras where I was jointly advised by Prof. Balaraman Ravindran and Dr. Mitesh M. Khapra.

-My thesis involved incorporating information from unstructured data to improve dialogue systems.
-I was also associated with RBC-DSAI.
+I have interned at Microsoft (Redmond, Bengaluru), PolyAI (London), and worked for a year at Robert Bosch Centre for Data Science and AI resulting in a collective research experience of 7 years across academia, big-tech, and start-ups.

 [How to pronounce my name?](https://translate.google.co.uk/?sl=mr&tl=en&text=%E0%A4%A8%E0%A4%BF%E0%A4%95%E0%A4%BF%E0%A4%A4%E0%A4%BE%20%E0%A4%AE%E0%A5%8B%E0%A4%98%E0%A5%87%20&op=translate)

 Please listen to the pronunciation in Marathi.

-## News

-July 2023: Extrinsic Evaluation of MT Metrics was awarded Outstanding Paper by ACL 2023!

-June 2023: Started internship at Microsoft Research

-May 2023: Extrinsic Eval and Multi3 were accepted to ACL 2023
+**I am on the job market** looking for Research Scientist/Applied Scientist roles.